 Let me clear something quickly before we discuss what the term – product experience – actually means.
 Because you see, you can often find the term used about software products only.
 That can be quite misleading, though.

-Product experience (note, sometimes referred to with a simple abbreviation, PX) can relate to any type of product available on the market.
+Product experience (note, sometimes referred to with a simple abbreviation, PX or DPX for digital product experience) can relate to any type of product available on the market.

 Sure, we might experience different product categories differently.
 Yet, we have a product experience with all of them, not just software.